 One of the questions facing investors and money managers is whether to invest in low-carbon energy vehicles or stick with what worked for them before.
 With climate-change debates at the federal level and an uncertain future, investors might be tempted to keep sustainable energy companies out of their portfolios.
 However, despite politics, renewable energy is gaining ground technologically and financially; the investments exist thanks to innovators dedicated to sustainability.
 This means options are available for responsible investors who want social and financial returns.

 While there still is demand for oil, coal and natural gas, renewable alternatives will reduce that demand as prices fall and they become more available.
-Generating solar power already costs 60% less than it did in 2009, and could drop even more by 2025; a 40 to 60% drop would make it the cheapest form of energy available.
-The cost of making lithium-ion batteries to store renewable power for solar power technology and electric cars has fallen below $350 per kilowatt-hour, and could fall below $100 in the next 10 years.
-With 60% of 2016’s utility-scale electricity generation coming from wind and solar resources, it’s becoming clearer that the transition away from fossil fuels is going to happen — it’s just a matter of when.
+Generating solar power already costs 60% less than it did in 2009 and could drop even more by 2025; a 40 to 60% drop would make it the cheapest form of energy available.
+The cost of making lithium-ion batteries to store renewable power for solar power technology and electric cars has fallen below $190 per kilowatt-hour and could fall below $100 in the next 10 years.
+With a growing percentage of utility-scale electricity generation coming from wind and solar resources, it’s becoming clearer that the transition away from fossil fuels is going to happen — it’s just a matter of when.